-(b)Academic Standards, Academic Assessments, and Accountability -

-(7)Academic Assessments of English Language Proficiency - Each state plan shall demonstrate that local educational agencies in the state will, beginning not later than school year 2002-2003, provide for an annual assessment of English proficiency (measuring students' oral language, reading, and writing skills in English) of all students with limited English proficiency in the schools served by the state educational agency.
+(b)Academic Standards, Academic Assessments, and Accountability - (7)Academic Assessments of English Language Proficiency - Each state plan shall demonstrate that local educational agencies in the state will, beginning not later than school year 2002-2003, provide for an annual assessment of English proficiency (measuring students' oral language, reading, and writing skills in English) of all students with limited English proficiency in the schools served by the state educational agency.
 (NCLB/ESEA Title I, Section.
 1111(b)(7))

-- ESSA requires states: - to the extent practical, provide content area assessments in an appropriate language and form for ELs (ESEA Section 1111(b)(2)(B)(vii)(III)) - identify languages present to a significant extent in the state for which assessments are needed but not available and then work to develop those assessments (ESEA Section 1111(b)(2)(F)) - ESSA allows states: - to provide partial exclusion from content area assessment participation and accountability for ELs enrolled in the US for 12 months or less (ESEA Section 1111(b)(3)(A)) - Michigan has adopted the following exceptions for Newcomer ELs - Year one (living in the US for 12 months or less)
+- ESSA requires states: - to the extent practical, provide content area assessments in an appropriate language and form for ELs (ESEA Section 1111(b)(2)(B)(vii)(III)) - $\circ$ identify languages present to a significant extent in the state for which assessments are needed but not available and then work to develop those assessments (ESEA Section 1111(b)(2)(F)) - ESSA requires districts and schools: - to implement reasonable adaptations and accommodations for students with diverse learning needs (inclusive of ELs who may also be student with disabilities) necessary to measure the achievement of such students relative to state content standards (ESSA Section 1111(b)(2)(B)(iii)) - ESSA allows states: - to provide partial exclusion from content area assessment participation and accountability for ELs enrolled in the US for 12 months or less (ESEA Section 1111(b)(3)(A)) - Michigan has adopted the following exceptions for Newcomer ELs - Year one (living in the US for 12 months or less)